ahmar46/Netflix/README.md

 ### This is clone of the landing Page of NETFLIX.
-Netflix is a Video streaming We
+Netflix is a Video streaming Web

 ### Technologies Used: - HTML, CSS & JavaScript.